MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-04-when_to_operate.md

           seamless="seamless"
           frameborder="0"></iframe>

-<sub>The analysis clearly indicates that the number of customers peak around 5-6 PM at Thursdays and Fridays.
-Clearly this would be the two best timeframes to operate.
-There appears to be a clear pattern that indicates that the peak hours are 2-6 PM Monday through Friday whereas the weekends are with lower activity especially Sunday.
+<sub>Here, the number of pick ups and the tip fraction of the total amount is shown during the hours of the week.
+The visualisation clearly indicates that the number of customers peak around 5-6 PM at Thursdays and Fridays.
+There appears to be a clear pattern that indicates that the busiest hours are 2-6 PM Monday through Friday whereas the weekends are with lower activity, especially Sunday.
 It is also not recommended to operate between 10PM and 7AM as the customer activity are low in this timeframe the whole week.</sub>

-<sub>But looking at the acitivity is clearly not enough, because if the customers does not tip well, why should we pick them up?
+<sub>But looking at the acitivity is clearly not enough, because if the customers do not tip well, why should we pick them up?
 Then we could at least wait for the good customers.
 So looking into what time of the day results in the highest tip amount compared to the fareamount.
 By looking at the tip amount this clearly indicates that Wednesday between 1-3 AM are the timeframe that results in the highest tip!
 But again operating between 4-7 AM does not appear to be beneficial with respect to the tipping amount.</sub>

 <sub>Well, it looks like a tradeoff between number of customers and tip amount are needed.
 If we are going for the next best tip amount then this indicates that operating between 10AM-3PM Monday through Friday this results in good tip amounts and lots of customers.
 Should the weekend also be included in the workweek?
-Well, then it is recommended to work between 12PM-6PM.</sub>
+Well, then it is recommended to work between 12PM-6PM during Saturday and Sunday.</sub>